 - a completed questionnaire with a photo;

 - a list of research works and their copies, conference presentations, works awarded at academic competitions (if there is any).
-Other documents which, in the opinion of the applicant, are important, such as a certificate of completion of various courses or examinations passed at the doctoral level, are welcome too;

 - recommendations by two academic referees from the topic of the relevant field of science;